-Loop with streams, water cascades, mines (closed), ridges with views of rural Jersey, a fire tower, lush trails, rhododendron tunnels, and a swamp.
+Loop with streams, water cascades, mines (closed), ridge views, the Catfish fire tower, rhododendron tunnels, and a swamp.

-Trail surface: Moderate, rocky trail surface.
-Coppermines Trail follows a stream for a lot of the way, and heads gradually uphill.
-The Appalachian Trail has a ton of views and many nice break spots.
-Rattlesnake Swamp trail skirts the swamp and is a little soft in spots but not really wet.
+10.2 miles; shorter options.
+Rocky trail surface.
+Coppermine Trail follows a stream for a lot of the way, and heads gradually uphill.
+Rattlesnake Swamp trail skirts the swamp and can be soft or muddy in several areas.

-- Shorter: Use nearby Kaiser trail to make a loop with Coppermines
+- Alternates: Use nearby Kaiser trail to make other loops.

-Our two-cents: Do this in the spring for maximum water flow.
-Even better after a recent rain.
-There are several nice cascades and it was many degrees cooler by these.
+Do this in the spring for maximum water flow or after recent rain.
+There are several nice cascades along the way, though the larger waterfalls seem to be no more.

-Map: Get the Kittatinny Trails.
-There is a overview map on the park site but as of 4/2016 there are no detail maps provided online.
+An overview map is on the park site but as of 6/2019 there are no detail maps provided online.
 For paper maps check a visitor center (Kittatinny Point, Millbrook Village).

 Rt.
 80 W to the last exit in NJ (1) for Millbrook/Flatbrookville which bears right onto River Road/Old Mine Road.
 Cross a one-lane bridge with a stop light and continue on Old Mine Rd for about 7 miles.